mayank-budhiraja/strapi-with-otp-integration/READMIX.md

-## Move the existing source files to main project

-- moved auth main file

-- start with other files

-## Setup
+# Last

+# Next

     - Add the user-schema to extension folder
     - In settings, allow access to verifyOTP api
+    - Create a new project with right name

+    - Test security
+        - Restrict unauthorized calls (should be only sent through app)
+        - Allow admin to open through VPN only

+    - Integration

+        - Integrate with App
+        - Check for profile data
+        - Fetch Home Data

+    - Deploy

+        - Test deployment
--
+            - Docker using AWS